zaxwebs/clara/README.md

 * Add controller and models in ```src/app/controllers``` and ```src/app/models``` respectively.

 ## Project Structure
+Clara is built on the following structural architecture:
 ```bash
 /clara
   /public                                   # Assets like images, CSS and JS files here